BrendanGCollins/Project--3--Battleship/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 - Go to the Settings tab of your GitHub repo.
 On the left-hand sidebar, in the Code and automation section, select Pages.
-- Set sourse to 'Deploy from Branch'.
+- Set source to 'Deploy from Branch'.

 - Select main branch
 - Make sure your folder is set to / (root)